 How I started playing Badminton:

-When I was 7-years old I started playing sports with Cricket, just because the boys in my neighborhood couldn’t stop playing it.
+When I was 7-years old I started playing sports with Cricket, just because the boys in my neighbourhood couldn’t stop playing it.
 So I was part of the gang too.
-One fine day, my neighbor got to me telling she just got a “Badminton bat” as a Freebie for a Chocolate drink.
+One fine day, my neighbour got to me telling she just got a “Badminton bat” as a Freebie for a Chocolate drink.
 Ahhhh, there was the moment.
 I am a freebie-lover, no matter what I get.
 So I pressed my dad to take me to the grocery store and there I stood with a Badminton racket of my own.
 It felt good right then.

 So the next day we were all set to try and play the sport.
 But there was something missing, the shuttlecock obviously.
 The first thing I did was run to my house, try and reach the fridge top where usually the change from every “Grocery-outing” resides.
 I collect what I think would be enough to buy me one and I ran to the closest sports shop.
 I was so lucky to find one within 500 meters.